ToniTannoury/InterCollab/README.md

 <h3> Room Creator Stories </h3>

-- As a room creator I want to be able to create an interactive room and customize it
 - As a room creator I want to be able to share my live camera footage
 - As a room creator I want to be able to share my live audio footage
 - As a room creator I want to be able to share my screen live
 - As a room creator I want to be able to receive the coins a participant pays to enter
 - As a room creator I want to be able to chat via text with the participants of a room I created
-- As a room creator I want to be able to monitor the users entering and leaving the rooms I created

 <h3> Attendee Stories </h3>

-- As an attendee I want to be able to follow my favorite creator
-- As an attendee I want to be able to search for rooms of my liking
-- As an attendee I want to be able to recharge coins
-- As an attendee I want to be able to see the camera of the creator
-- As an attendee I want to be able to see the screen share of the creator
+- As an attendee I want to be able to see the live stream (Audio, Video, Screen) of the creator
-- As an attendee I want to be able to hear the creator
 - As an attendee I want to be able to rate the creator of a room after leaving it
-- As an attendee I want to be able to see the most popular rooms
 - As an attendee I want to be engage in the text chat of a room I joined
 - As an attendee I want to be able to participate to as much live rooms as I want

 <br><br>